rcuyegkeng/Bitwarden_AppImage_script/README.md

-Simple shell script to launch the Bitwarden AppImage executable.
+Shell script to launch the Bitwarden AppImage executable.